lokeshreddyp/compiler/README.md

 # compiler
-A compiler created by me which compiles html,css,javascript code
+A compiler created by me which compiles html,css,javascript code offline without any edditor or IDE